David Hunt has served in various roles with the Pepperdine men since 2007.

 The Waves ranked No. 5 in the AVCA and MPSF preseason polls earlier this month.

-In the summer of 2016, Hunt served in the national coaching ranks with the U.S. Women’s National Team and helped lead Team USA in the 2016 Olympic Games to a bronze medal finish.
-He first earned a spot on the sideline in 2014 and have continued to excel in a leadership position under legendary coach Karch Kiraly.
-In 2014, he helped lead the squad to a gold medal run at the FIVB World Championships in Italy, the team’s first-ever gold medal at any major tournament.
+In the summer of 2016, Hunt once again joined the national coaching ranks with the U.S. Women’s National Team and will help lead Team USA in the 2016 Olympic Games.
+He first earned a spot on the sideline in 2014 and has continued to excel in a leadership position under legendary coach Karch Kiraly.
+The 2016 Olympic Games begin on August 5 and run through August 21 in Rio de Janeiro, Brazil.

 Following the 2013 collegiate campaign, Hunt resigned from his post to serve as an assistant coach for the Japanese Men’s National Team.
 Hunt was hired by Gary Sato, a former coach for both the Pepperdine men’s and women’s squads.